Table of contents

 Scotland rents data are predominantly for advertised new lets, with only a small proportion based on existing lets data.
 Therefore, price changes for existing tenancies are largely estimated for Scotland.

-These caps and restrictions will not be reflected in the price of new lets used to estimate the price of existing tenancies.
-Scottish Government statisticians believe that the lack of data on existing tenants benefitting from rent controls, and changes to the Rent Adjudication system, will lead to overestimation in stock prices and indices for Scotland since late 2022.
+From September 2022 to March 2025, measures relating to in-tenancy rent increases were implemented in Scotland.
+More detail is in our PIPR dataset and previous release.
+Within this period, these measures did not apply to the price of new lets used to estimate the price of existing tenancies.
+Scottish Government statisticians believe that the lack of data on existing tenants, to which these measures previously applied, will have led to overestimation in stock prices and indices for Scotland during this period.

 Revision Policy for Price Index of Private Rents